English determiners: Adverbs

 There is disagreement about whether that is a determiner or a degree adverb in clauses like it is not that unusual.
 For example, A Comprehensive Grammar of the English Language categorizes this use of that as an adverb.
 This analysis is supported by the fact that other pre-head modifiers of adjectives that "intensify" their meaning tend to be adverbs, such as awfully in awfully sorry and too in too bright.

 On the other hand, Aarts categorizes this word as a determiner, a categorization also used in CGEL.
 This analysis can be supported by expanding the determiner phrase: it is not all that unusual.
 All can function as a premodifier of determiners (e.g., all that cake) but not adjectives (e.g., *all unusual), which leads Aarts to suggest that that is a determiner.

 Various quantificational expressions

 Expressions with similar quantification meanings such as a lot of, lots of, plenty of, a great deal of, tons of, etc. are sometimes said to be determiners, while other grammars argue that they are not words, or even phrases.
 The non-determiner analysis is that they consist of the first part of a noun phrase.
-For example, a lot of work is a noun phrases with lot as its head.
+For example, a lot of work is a noun phrase with lot as its head.
 It has a preposition phrase complement beginning with the preposition of.
-In this view, they could be considered lexicographical units, but they are not syntactic constituents.
+In this view, they could be considered lexical units, but they are not syntactic constituents.